minio/docs/source/includes/openshift/deploy-minio-on-openshift.rst

    To manually enable the ``service-ca`` Operator to manage TLS certificates:

    #.
-Use the following command to edit the deployment:
+Use the following :openshift-docs:`oc <cli_reference/openshift_cli/getting-started-cli.html>` command to edit the deployment:

       .. code-block:: shell
          :class: copyable